HAL: ONBOARD GEOSPATIAL AI

 It all started with this tiny model, made of paper and cardboard.
 It floated perfectly, with the central hull just submerged for low drag running, and the outriggers just skimming the surface, to provide stability.

 In the years that followed the swing wing system and wind turbine boom were developed on a land vehicle.
-The idea is to combine a rotary sail generator with solar panels to allow faster blue water transits, allied to advanced computer navigation for green lanes.
+The idea was to combine a rotary sail generator with solar panels to allow faster blue water transits, allied to advanced computer navigation for green lanes.

 The Elizabeth Swann is a leading edge design with many innovative features designed to increase our knowledge and mastery of the sea.